AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 the `next section <#saving-and-validating-metadata>`__.

 Click **Import** and the record will be uploaded, generating an Import Report.
+To review, edit and validate the metadata record you have imported, click on the **Contribute button** and your new metadata record should be at the top of the list.
+Click the pencil icon to reach the editing page, where you should validate the record using the steps in the `following section <#saving-and-validating-metadata>`__.
-Once the metadata has been uploaded you will still need to edit this record to make it fully Gemini 2.2 complaint.
+You may need to edit the record to make it fully Gemini 2.2 compliant.
 Common issues encountered when converting between ESRI ISO and Gemini 2.2 can be found in the `Annex
 2 <#annex-2-common-ssdi-validation-error-messages>`__.